datamole-ai/mff-cloud-app-development/semestral-project-assignment.md

 * The specific configuration options of individual Azure services does not have to be discussed (but details are of course very welcomed).
 * Use any drawing tool and text format you are comfortable with to capture the resulting architecture.
     * We recommend https://diagrams.net and Markdown files.
+* For all diagrams, make sure to also provide textual descriptions for data flows, dependencies, data schemas, assumptions, etc.

 ## Scenario